-Today we stand, wavering, on a cusp of light and shadow~ this knowledge of what’s to come rests deep in our bones.
+I stand, wavering in a balance of light and shadow~ this knowledge of what’s to come next rests deep in my bones.

-We’ve been here before, bidding the sun to return.
+I’ve been here before, so grateful for the sun’s return.

-We can not forget, as darkness begins to claim our days again.
+I will not forget this gift of Light, as darkness begins to claim the days again.

-We remember, He promised to never let darkness overwhelm us again.
+I remember, He promised to never let darkness overwhelm the world again.

 I believe Him, on this longest day, and even more so, in the midst of the longest night.